dputhier/pygtftk/roadmap.md

 Below are the short-mid term objectives of the next release.

 - Integrate blast to gtf (already available in libgtftk).
-- Resurrect heatmap that was abandonned due to limits of matplot 2k layout (and thus plotnine).
+- Resurrect heatmap that was abandonned due to limits of matplot 2k layout.
 - Integrate solutions to search for alternative promoters.
 - Develop nucleotide statistics.
 - Develop plugin for analysing GC skew.